stefaneichert/quercus.js/README.md

 **A Lightweight and Customizable JavaScript Treeview Library with absolutely no dependencies**

 ![img.png](img.png)

 (Screenshot)

-Quercus.js (named after the botanical genus for oak trees) is a simple, yet powerful, JavaScript library for rendering hierarchical data as an interactive treeview.
+Quercus.js (named after the botanical genus for oak trees, symbolizing strength and structure) is a simple, yet powerful, JavaScript library for rendering hierarchical data as an interactive treeview.
 It comes with built-in search functionality, node selection, and smooth expand/collapse animations.

- You can find a **live demo** **[here.](https://stefaneichert.github.io/quercus.js/)**
+You can find a **[Live Demo](https://stefaneichert.github.io/quercus.js/)**